nawing/Dinger-Merchant-Pay-API/README.md

 | 'NOTIFICATION'    |               | Do nothing |

-* To sum up there is 3 types of operations you need to implement on your front-end.
+* To sum up there are 3 types of operations you need to implement on your front-end.
 * Redirect to link
 * Show QR code to scan on your application
 * Do nothing. just wait for notification from the payment provider application